Essentials List for Minimalist Living

 3. EVALUATE

 Your bedroom is a significant space that is intended for rest.
-If any noticeable things in your room cause you to stress, eliminate them.
+If any noticeable things in your room cause stress, eliminate them.
 That book you haven't read and continue thinking about reading it?
-Place it somewhere else until you're in the mood to do as such.
+Place it somewhere else until you feel like doing it.

 4. RESTORE

-Return your used up and refined piles back.
-Your bedside table ought to be without messiness and ought to have your essential things.
+Return your used-up and refined piles.
+Your bedside table should be without messiness and have your essential things.
 Likewise, consider relocating any unnecessary technology to another room to lessen interruptions.

 Furniture

-• Bed: This furniture is a must.
-If you want to embrace a minimalist bedroom concept, you may consider a Japanese futon instead of a traditional mattress to save space and for easier movability.
+• Bed: This piece of furniture is a must.
+If you want to embrace a minimalist bedroom concept, consider a Japanese futon instead of a traditional mattress to save space and make moving easier.

-• Bedside table: A bedside table isn’t essential, but it is pretty handy for placing your phone or watch on before you go to bed.
+• Bedside table: A bedside table isn’t essential, but it is handy for storing your phone or watch before bed.

 • Nightstand lamp: A lamp for your bedside table isn’t necessary, but if you have a bedside table… it won’t hurt.